ozankececioglu/z/README.md

 ### The easy way using PowerShellGet

-For those with Windows 7 and above, you can issue a `Install-Module -Name z` command.
+For those with Windows 7 and above, you can issue a `Install-Module z -AllowClobber` command.

 See the module listing in the [official PowerShell gallary](https://www.powershellgallery.com/packages/z/)